MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/omni-channel-payments.md

 #### "Card present" and "card not present" connectors

-The Retail Payment SDK relies on two sets of application programming interfaces (APIs) for payments.
+The Payments SDK relies on two sets of application programming interfaces (APIs) for payments.
 The first set of APIs is named **iPaymentProcessor**.
-It's used to implement "card not present" payment connectors that can be used in call centers and eCommerce.
+It's used to implement "card not present" payment connectors that can be used in call centers and with the Microsoft Dynamics e-Commerce platform.
 For more information about the **iPaymentProcessor** interface, see the [Implement a payment connector and a payment device](https://download.microsoft.com/download/4/D/7/4D7C6B05-0C23-4C6C-BA13-AB62ED08AA61/The%20Guide%20to%20Implementing%20Payment%20Connector%20and%20Payment%20Device.docx) white paper, which covers payments.

 The second set of APIs is named **iNamedRequestHandler**.
 It supports the implementation of "card present" payment integrations that use a payment terminal.
 For more information about the **iNamedRequestHandler** interface, see [Create a payment integration for a payment terminal](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/end-to-end-payment-extension).